 Air Force: Four-Year Program

-The Air Force program is also offered at many U.S. colleges and universities in the United States.
+The Air Force program is also offered at over 1,100 U.S. colleges and universities in the United States.
 Aspiring officers can pursue either a 4-year or 2-year program.

 The 4-year Air Force ROTC program starts with a general military course offered during the first two years of the program.
 This course is available to scholarship recipients and to students who are awaiting approval.
 The general military course consists of one hour of classroom work and between one and two hours of leadership laboratory each week.